oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 make fpga
 ```

-#### Running the loopback test and Reference Design with real IO pipes
+#### Running the loopback test and reference design with real IO pipes
-The loopback test can be run using the following command:
+To run the loopback test, use the following command:
 ```
 ./udp_loopback_test.fpga 64:4C:36:00:2F:20 192.168.0.11 34543 255.255.255.0 94:40:C9:71:8D:10 192.168.0.10 34543 10000000
 ```